willi123yao/Cyberthon2020_Writeups/csit/The_ROPster/README.md

 #### Poking around

-`The ROPSter`, is naturally a Return-Oriented-Programming challenge by it's name.
-ROP is something I've tackled often in linux, but never have I done one with an `.exe`.
+As it's namesake, `The ROPSter` is a Return-Oriented-Programming pwn challenge.
+ROP is something I've tackled often in linux, but it's rare to see one involving an `.exe`.

 Regardless, every binary exploitation challenge starts with 3 simple things: